egbrucker/Distributed-Computing-with-Spark-/README.md

 # Distributed-Computing-with-Spark-
-This assignment is from the Distributed Computing with Spark course on Coursera.
+This is the final project from the Distributed Computing with Spark course on Coursera.